teoks0199/tp/docs/team/samuelmui8.md

 * **Enhancements to existing features**:
     * Adapted the existing storage features to support the new classes that are added into FoodNotes, by writing new storage components such as `JsonAdaptedItemReview`, `JsonAdaptedStallReview` and `JsonSerializableMenu`.
 (Pull requests [#83](https://github.com/AY2324S1-CS2103T-W10-4/tp/pull/83),  [#90](https://github.com/AY2324S1-CS2103T-W10-4/tp/pull/90))
+  This was particularly challenging because the existing storage components were not designed to support the nested nature of our new classes, where `AddressBook` contains a list of `Stall` objects which itself contains a list of `Item` objects.
     * Wrote additional tests for the storage components, increasing coverage from 54% to 58% (Pull request [#124](https://github.com/AY2324S1-CS2103T-W10-4/tp/pull/124))

 * **Documentation**: